-The Government has recently approved Central Sector Scheme for providing drones to the Women Self Help Groups (SHGs) for the period from 2024-25 to 2025-26 with an outlay of Rs.1261 Crores.
-The scheme aims to provide drones to 14,500 selected women SHGs for providing rental services to farmers for agriculture purpose (application of fertilizers and pesticides).
-Under this scheme, Central Financial Assistance @ 80% of the cost of drone and accessories / ancillary charges up to a maximum of Rs.8.0 lakhs will be provided to the women SHGs for purchase of drones.
-The Cluster Level Federations (CLFs) may raise the balance amount (total cost of procurement minus subsidy) as loan under National Agriculture Infra Financing Facility (AIF).
+The Government has also recently approved Central Sector Scheme for providing drones to the Women Self Help Groups (SHGs) with an outlay of Rs.
+1261 Crores.
+The scheme aims to provide drones to 15000 selected Women SHGs for providing rental services to farmers for agriculture purpose (application of fertilizers and pesticides).
+Of the total 15,000 drones, first 500 drones will be procured by Lead Fertilizer Companies (LFCs) in 2023-24, using their internal resources for distribution to selected SHGs.
+Remaining 14500 drones will be provided under this scheme and Central Financial Assistance @ 80% of the cost of drone and accessories/ancillary charges up to a maximum of Rs.
+8.0 lakhs will be provided to the women SHGs for purchase of drones.
+The Cluster Level Federations (CLFs) of SHGs may raise the balance amount (total cost of procurement minus subsidy) as loan under National Agriculture Infra Financing Facility (AIF).
 Interest subvention @ 3% on the AIF loan will be provided to the CLFs.
 The scheme will help in infusing advance technology in agriculture for improved efficiency, enhanced crop yield and reduced cost of operation for the benefit of farmers.
-The scheme will also provide sustainable business and livelihood support to SHGs and they would be able to earn additional income of at least Rs.1.0 lakh per annum.
+The scheme will also provide sustainable business and livelihood support to SHGs and they would be able to earn additional income of at least Rs.
+1.0 lakh per annum.

-12. Providing Soil Health Cards to farmers:
+12. Providing Soil Health Cards to farmers :